uclagiving/uclafund-site/wp-content/plugins/all-in-one-wp-security-and-firewall/readme.txt

 * **Supports best practice:** All-In-One Security detects if an account has the default ‘admin’ username or if a user has identical login and display names, prompting the user to change this in support of better security practices.
 * **Hide login page from bots:** Configure a custom URL for the WordPress ‘Admin’ login page, making it harder for bots to find.
 * **Change default `wp_` prefix to a value of your choice:** Hackers use automated code to attack websites like yours.
 Make life harder for them and protect your site with this simple but effective AIOS security feature.
-* **Login lockout** External users making multiple login attempts can be locked out for a configured period of time.
+* **Login lockout:** External users making multiple login attempts can be locked out for a configured period of time.
 You can also lockout users with invalid usernames.
 See a list of all locked out users and unlock with one click.
 * **Reporting:**  All-In-One Security provides a wealth of information about website users.
 View activity by username, IP address, login and logout dates and times.
 See a list of users currently logged in, and a list of all failed login attempts.
 * **Force logouts:** Ensure users don’t stay logged in indefinitely.
 With All-In-One Security you can force logouts for all users after a configurable amount of time.
 * **Robot verification:** For additional security and to prevent spam registrations, implement Google reCAPTCHA, plain maths CAPTCHA or a honeypot to registration pages, or enable manual approval of user accounts instead.
 * **Stops user enumeration:** Prevent external users and bots from fetching user information via author permalink.